techstackmedia/react-front-to-back/README.md

 - The `Footer` component uses the `NavLink` component from `react-router-dom` to create links for the home and about pages.
 The `NavLink` component automatically applies a specific style (underlined in this case) to the active link based on the current location pathname.
 This helps users visually identify the active page in the navigation.

-**7. ServerError.jsx:**
+**7. Server.jsx:**

 - The `ServerError` component uses the `Link` component from `react-router-dom` to create a link back to the home page.
 This component is displayed when there is a server error, allowing users to navigate back to the home page easily.

 **8. NotFound.jsx:**

-- The `NotFound` component uses the `Link` component from `react-router-dom` to create a link back to the home page.
+- The `NotFoundError` component uses the `Link` component from `react-router-dom` to create a link back to the home page.
 This component is displayed when a route is not found (404), allowing users to navigate back to the home page in case they enter an invalid URL.

 In summary, `react-router-dom` is used in various components to create navigation links, handle redirections, and provide a smooth single-page application experience in the React application.
 It plays a vital role in managing the application's routing and allows users to navigate between different pages without reloading the entire page.